 Whilst the definition of a decent job is desirable for Kenyan youth, it is becoming increasingly difficult to actualise.
 The idea of decent jobs is a contemporary one to youth in Kenya as they continue to battle with unemployment and underemployment.
 Thus, the participants emphasised the importance of first tackling the issue of unemployment amongst youth before coming to the discourse concerning decent jobs.
 Despite what is defined by the ILO as a decent job, many youth in Kenya undertake jobs that only provide them with enough income to survive.
 The scarcity of jobs has coerced young people into taking any job opportunity that they come across, even if it is not decent.
 The participants also pointed out the lack of awareness amongst youth of what a decent job is and how this may be another contributing factor.

-2. Is a decent job only possible in the informal sector?
+2. Is a decent job only possible in the formal sector?

 Although the previous webinars implied that there is a certain level of decency in the informal sector, the Kenyan participants do not convey the same experience.
 Even though there is a certain level of decency that can be attained in the formal sector, the situation is still dire.
 This is further exacerbated in the informal sector as it is almost impossible to find a decent job.
 The informal sector is characterised by lack of social protection, low income and insufficient growth opportunities.
 The participants advocated for the formal sector as there is a higher chance of finding a job that is somewhat decent.
 Simply put, informality is a trap.